aaronxie0000/choiceFreeCooking-native-app/README.md

-### React Native app of choice-free-cooking web app.
-Uses the same firebase backend but built frontend again with React Native, using the same design.
+### React Native app for Choice-Free-Cooking

+#### Uses the same firebase backend but built frontend again with React Native, using the same design as the web-app.

+---

 #### Dependencies
 - https://rnfirebase.io/firestore/usage